gocondor/examples/todo/README.md

 ```

 # Running the app
-First add your database `mysql` connection information to the `.env` file, then start the app by running the following command
+First clone the `examples` repository, next `cd` into the todo app and add your database `mysql` connection information to the `.env` file, then start the app by running the following command
 ```bash
 go run main.go
 ```